AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

   Display
   -  Kernel Panic right before reaching desktop-> Injecting [enable-dpcd-max-link-rate-fix](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-invalid-maximum-link-rate-issue-on-some-laptops-dell-xps-15-9570-etc) was required to resolve this.
-  -  Black screen on built-in display -> Injecting [enable-backlight-registers-fix](enable-backlight-registers-fix ) was required to resolve this.
+  -  Black or dimmed screen on built-in display -> Injecting [enable-backlight-registers-fix](enable-backlight-registers-fix ) was required to resolve this.
-  -  [3-minute Black screen](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-3-minute-black-screen-issue-on-kblcfl-platforms-running-macos-134-or-later) on built-in display for Sonoma+ -> Injecting enable-backlight-registers-alternative-fix was required to resolve this.
+  -  3-minute black or dimmed screen on built-in display for Sonoma+ -> Injecting [enable-backlight-registers-alternative-fix](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-3-minute-black-screen-issue-on-kblcfl-platforms-running-macos-134-or-later) was required to resolve this.
   -  Black screen on built-in display when rotating or connecting/disconnecting to/from external display -> This was due to using custom resolution to enable HIDPI resolution.
 Workaround is to set display resolution back to its default in prior and scale the resolution afterwards.
   -  Auto-rotation feature does not work.
 To manually rotate the screen, press and hold option/alt key(Ventura) and go to Display setting in System Settings for rotation option to show up in display settings.
 Alternatively, use [displayplacer](https://github.com/jakehilborn/displayplacer).
 One can create multiple bash scripts for each screen resolution and simply change resolution with a click or a tap.